bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 * OVERVIEW
 * CHANGE LIST
-* RESPONSE
+* POINT-BY-POINT RESPONSE

 ## OVERVIEW

 _A short overview of the response_

-This response addresses three major points in this first overview section:
+This part of the response addresses three major points:

  1. Concerns about limited generality (Reviews A and C).
  2. Incorrect statements in Review A.
  3. Concern that the rational programmer obfuscates a simple method (Review A).

-The second section has a brief list of changes.
-The final section gives point-by-point replies to review comments.

 ### 1. Concerns about limited generality (Reviews A and C)